Skip to content

 npm run compile # one-off build

-npm run watch # incremental build
+npm run watch # incremental rebuild on save

 Press F5 in VS Code to launch the Extension Development Host with the extension loaded.